Magnite Inc. (MGNI) is on the roll with an average volume of 2.28M in the recent 3 months

-Let’s start up with the current stock price of Magnite Inc. (MGNI), which is $30.99 to be very precise.
-The Stock rose vividly during the last session to $31.77 after opening rate of $30.18 while the lowest price it went was recorded $29.92 before closing at $30.05.Recently in News on August 16, 2021, Porch Group Appoints Rachel Lam and Maurice Tulloch to Board of Directors as Independent Directors.
+Let’s start up with the current stock price of Magnite Inc. (MGNI), which is $31.54 to be very precise.
+The Stock rose vividly during the last session to $31.88 after opening rate of $31.00 while the lowest price it went was recorded $30.52 before closing at $30.99.Recently in News on August 16, 2021, Porch Group Appoints Rachel Lam and Maurice Tulloch to Board of Directors as Independent Directors.
 Porch Group, Inc. (“Porch” or “the Company”) (NASDAQ: PRCH), a leading vertical software company reinventing home services, announced today that Rachel Lam and Maurice Tulloch have been appointed to its Board of Directors, effective August 12, 2021.
 Thomas Hennessy and Margaret Whelan, directors of the former special purpose acquisition corporation (SPAC) PropTech Acquisition Corporation (PTAC), simultaneously concluded their service on Porch’s Board after helping guide Porch through a successful transition into the public markets.
 You can read further details here

 Magnite Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $64.39 on 02/09/21, with the lowest value was $22.65 for the same time period, recorded on 01/07/21.